 Climate resilience

 As with ‘adaptation’, the CCTF will work collaboratively with stakeholders to develop a working definition of the important and linked concept of ‘resilience.’
 What is offered herein is a starting point for that work.
 Community resilience has numerous interconnected aspects, including the epistemic (e.g. access to information, rich involvement in scientific-management-policy activities, etc.), the individual (e.g. mental and physical health), and the sociocultural (e.g. social cohesion, self-determination, integration of community with natural resources, thriving intergenerational relationships, community sustainability and vibrancy, food security, economic diversity, adaptability to change, etc.).
-The biological resilience of marine resources likewise spans a wide array of considerations including genetic diversity, healthy habitats and populations, adequate resources, sustained recruitment, and a balanced trophic structure.
-Finally, resilience must be considered at the nexus of these two domains, i.e. coupled social-ecological systems.
-This includes, for example: sustained strong connections between harvest species and humans and communities that rely on them; management that is capable of being adaptive and flexible while also sustaining ecosystems and livelihoods; strengthened resource management through co-management, community engagement, and co-production of knowledge; alignment of knowledge, management, and policy to challenges of variability and unpredictability; and strong information-based decision making that includes diverse knowledge sources and perspectives in order to ensure inclusive and just assessment of risks, impacts and tradeoffs.
+The biological resilience of marine resources likewise spans a wide array of considerations including genetic diversity, healthy habitats and populations, adequate resources, andsustained recruitment..
+Finally, resilience must be considered at the nexus of multiple objectives that jointly address coupled social-biological-economic systems.
+This includes, for example: sustained strong connections between harvest species and humans and the economic viability and well-being of communities that rely on them; management that is capable of being adaptive and flexible while also sustaining ecosystems and livelihoods; strengthened resource management through co-management, community engagement, and co-production of knowledge; alignment of knowledge, management, and policy to challenges of variability and unpredictability; and strong information-based decision making that includes diverse knowledge sources and perspectives in order to ensure inclusive and just assessment of risks, impacts and tradeoffs.

 Climate adaptation